 Does it really matter if we think a musician is fake?
 Do we think Bob Dylan is fake?
 No one cares, least of all (it seems) Bob Dylan.
 Bruce Springsteen does care, or at least he appears to care.
 Bruce has built a musical empire around the idea that he’s real “extra real”.
 I co-opt that term from Klosterman, but Klosterman does not write the words “extra real” in the pejorative sense I did, and he does not attach the term to Bruce.
-Yet, the term “extra real” can be attached to the “generic-yet-kinetic clothing” Bruce Springsteen wears.
+Yet, we could attach term “extra real” to the “generic-yet-kinetic clothing” Bruce Springsteen wears.
 Would we deem Springsteen authentic if he chose to sing his unionized, small town lyrics in a made-to-measure, custom-fitted Frank Sinatra suit with wide lapels?
 Springsteen is so big, because he’s managed (artificially?) to remain so small, and that’s what people love about him.
 Those of us that don’t think Bruce is “extra real”, think Bruce is overrated, and we see through the “great guy” image of the man singing about small town, unionized America, to the idea that once one strips away all the “extra real” layers of Bruce Springsteen, his music is not diverse or complex.
 He just puts on “amazing” shows, and few break down how they are amazing.

 Klosterman then examines the point of Springsteen being authentic in comparison to Mötley Crüe, when he writes: